ANRChoucas/QualityMetadataSpatialLandmarkDataset/README.md

    *MultiCriteriaMatching* code.
 It is a depedency library of the project QualityMetadataSpatialLandmarkDataset (maven project).

-## Step n°1: installation of the Java project “QualityMetadataSpatialLandmarkDataset”
+## Step n°1: installation of the Java project

 - Java Install:
 	* Download and install the Java Development Kit (JDK) (jdk 8) from the Oracle website